Monday, August 11, 2008

-I decided I will not cry.
-I started deceiving my mind and nervous system.
+I started deceiving my pain.
 I tried to smile.
-I managed to smile.
+I managed to smile and kept it.

-I had become the brave son.
-I got bonus 'gulab jamuns'.
+I could keep the brave face that day.
+And for that I got an extra gulab jamun.
 My brother also gave me one from his share.

-That night, I watched my pain more carefully.
-I tried to watch that sensation.
-I bore that indifferently.
-And I slept peacefully.
+That night, the pain returned.
+I 'watched' that my pain carefully.
+I tried to withstand it and finally slept.
 That night I had tamed my mind.

 25 years have passed since.
-When I opened my eyes today morning, Adi came running to me, sat in my lap and closed his eyes.
-It was a little strange.
+When I got up today morning, Adi came running to me, sat in my lap and closed his eyes.
+It was a bit strange.

-Kuhoo rushed inside the room.
-There was some bit of panic on her face.
-“He has hit the door chasing his car”, Kuhoo whispered.
+Kuhoo rushed in the room.
+There was panic on her face.
+“He has hit the door chasing his car”, Kuhoo almost cried.

-I looked at him.
+I looked at Adi.
 He had kept his eyes closed.
-I saw him fighting with pain.
-I did not speak, but I was more in pain this time.
-After 6 years, today, I could understand the pain suffered by those silent anchorites in Doon valley.
+I saw him fighting with the pain.
+I knew what he was doing but this time I felt that pain.
+It was unbearable.
+After 6 years, today, I could understand the pain those silent ascetics of the Doon valley have suffered over a number of decades.

-It was 26th January 2002, a holiday for us who were on a project side at Dehradun.
+It was 26th January 2002, a holiday for those on a project site at Dehradun.
 We had decided to trek to Mussourie.

 We had hired a car to reach the start of the trekking point, known as "Shahenshahi Ashram" near Rajpur.
 It was an open morning after a rainy evening, day before.
 We had kept a pair of clothes, water, first aid, chocolates and chewing gums and a flask of tea.

 After half an hour we were crossing the dense forest that surrounds Dehradun.
-I enjoyed those long 'bulbul' trees blooming with tiny yellow flowers, birds in their celebrative best and the early morning sun perforating through the trees.
+I enjoyed those long 'bulbul' trees blooming with tiny yellow flowers, birds in their celebrative best and the early morning sun rising behind the hills and rays perforating through the trees.

 The climb got steeper and the trees denser.
 We were getting tired.
 We ate all the chocolates and finished all the water we had brought.
 It was when we were deciding to come down, we saw an old shepherd.
-We ran to him, asking the way to Mussourie.
+We ran to him, asking about the trek-way to Mussourie.

 That old shephard took us through a mountain stream.
-The sound of water echoed the valley and as we approached the stream, valley looked greener.
-In the backdrop were the huge mountains.
-My steps slowed down as I saw some cemented steps.
+The sound of water echoed as we approached the more greener side of the valley.
+On the backdrop was a lovely range of the Shivalik hills.

-I went near to that shepherd and asked him about that place.
-And what he told me was about a forgettable event.
-He told about an old limestone mine where hundreds of years back, thousands of workers worked.
-They lived in the foothills totally cut off the whole world.
-They were simple people and were totally dependent on earnings from limestone mine.
-The steps on the mountain were built for those workers to climb and reach the mine.
-The supplies went to Dehradun and Delhi.
+We went near to that shepherd and asked him about that place.
+And he told, "There was a limestone mine at that place a number of years back.
+Thousands of workers lived and worked there, almost cut off to the whole world.
+They were simple people and were totally dependent on the earnings from that mine.
+Those cemented steps were built by and for those workers to climb up to the mine".

-I was numb.
-I looked around; I saw the remains of the mine, the water system, and old truck road, and the mark of the huge slide, everything.
-"Who cares?", I thought.
-Was anyone affected ?
-I left that place in disgust.
+We were numb as we looked around.
+I saw the remains of the mine, the water system, and old truck road, and the mark of the huge slide, everything.

-But today, I felt about those trees and mountains.
-I remembered their silence, as silent as tears.
-We all have learnt to bear our pains, but bearing others pain has been so difficult.
-Let us become postulants to those trees and mountains, who have mastered them all.
+Today, I felt how those trees and mountains felt.
+I understand their silence.
+We all have learnt to bear our pain, but bearing others pain has been so difficult.

 5 comments: